guillec/api_problem/README.md

 With this gem you can return api errors that follow the api-problem draft specs
 - http://tools.ietf.org/html/draft-nottingham-http-problem-04

-Here is @mnot explanation behind the draft:
+Here is a explanation behind the draft:
 - http://www.mnot.net/blog/2013/05/15/http_problem

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'api-problem'
+    gem 'api_problem'

 And then execute: